HL7NZ/hpi/input/pagecontent/getOrganisation.md

-### Get Organisation
+### Get Organisation Overview

-The Get Organisation use case looks at how a user can access an HPI organisation record from the HPI.
+The Get Organisation use case describes how a user can access an HPI organisation record from the HPI.

-#### Get Organisation using hpi-organisation-id
+### Get Organisation using hpi-organisation-id

 <div>
 {% include get-organisation.svg %}